UbiquityDotNET/Llvm.NET/docfx/ReadMe.md

 new tool directly.
 Using that script should have little or no impact on the overall flow.

+There are two "levels" to the docs for this project to allow the old docs to continue to exist.

-## Docs Index
+1) Index
-This folder contains the DocFx project for the top level index for this repo.
-The top level index contains a general high level overview of the project as well as links to the version specific full documentation. (e.g. this is intentionally a small project that doesn't change except to include links to newer versions of the documentation.)
-Older documentation is NOT wiped out by new versions.
-(For final releases anyway, pre-release docs overwrite any previous pre-releases to keep the number of docs versions to a sane level.)
+    1) This is a small thin layer that provides a general overview and links to the docs for older versions.
+    2) Prior documentation is retained in folders following the `v.<Major>.<minor>.<Patch>` patttern.
+2) Current documentation
+    1) This contains all of the current documentation